Borscht: Borscht in the USSR

 The soup has even played a role in the Soviet space program.
 In March 1961, as part of a communications equipment test, a pre-recorded recipe for borscht was broadcast from the Korabl-Sputnik 4 spacecraft.
 The craft, carrying animals and a mannequin, had been launched into low Earth orbit in preparation for crewed space flights.
-Actual borscht eventually made its way into outer space as space food for Soviet and, later, Russian cosmonauts.
-Originally, a puréed version of borscht was supplied in tubes.

 All ingredients for the space borscht (which include beef, beetroots, cabbage, potatoes, carrots, onions, parsley root, and tomato paste) were cooked separately, then combined one by one in strictly controlled order, sterilized, packed into tubes, sealed airtight and autoclaved.
 In the 1970s, the tubes were replaced with packages of rehydratable freeze-dried borscht with regular-size bits of cooked vegetables.

-However, with urbanization and mass construction of Khrushchyovka type housing, borscht would be affected; there would be no comfortable place to make own days-long dishes with "kvass" and sour foods, in a tiny apartment.
-At this rate, the idea of making its beet sour lost its initial appeal, making borscht in USSR mainly about beets, not about sourness.

-Such a typical Soviet-era book as Entsyclopedia Domashnego Hozyaistva (lit.
-'Encyclopedia of Housekeeping') has an article on borscht.
-The article suggests to make a soup with beets, other vegetables, and a tartness source ("tomato purée") as a "borscht" in general, but its "no-nation" primary recipe of meat borscht says "uksus po vkusu (Cyrillic: уксус по вкусу)", e.g. only to add vinegar upon tasting the resulting soup.
-Simply put, the borscht's sourness became an option, not a requirement, for a "generic" Soviet borscht, effectively parting ways with older concepts of making sour soups (ones both with or without beets).